dtgreene/create-dylan-app/README.md

 # Create Dylan App

-An easy way to scaffold React projects using Vite as a build tool
+A quick way to spin-up React projects using Vite as a build tool

 ![gif](https://github.com/dtgreene/create-dylan-app/assets/24302976/2ac636ba-a7fa-435b-8fbd-370528f9a40a)